 Coder Enterprise allows you to develop using your favorite IDE and preferred language from anywhere and then deploy to any popular runtime.
 In this tutorial we’ll build in Java with the Spring Framework using IntelliJ and then deploy to Cloud Foundry.

-The primary advantages of Coder Enterprise for development and Cloud Foundry for deployment, is that you get an integrated process that minimizes start-up time, reduces dependence on specific workstations, and can increase developer productivity.
+The primary advantages of Coder Enterprise for development and Cloud Foundry for deploymen are that you get an integrated process that minimizes start-up time, reduce dependence on specific workstations, and can increase developer productivity.
 All operations-related processes are automated, enabling you to focus entirely on developing and then running your applications.

 Before we start, to ensure everyone has complete context, let’s define the primary components used in this process, Coder Enterprise and Cloud Foundry.